 Here's a good tip: When you think you've gathered enough fire wood, gather five times more.
 That way you're sure to have enough fire wood to get through the night.

 The machete is important, because there's a great chance that you won't be on any noticeable trail at times, and may have to chop your way through heavy brush.
 Spend extra money on a good machete.
 Avoid cheap machetes, as many don't have good handles, which can break apart after repeated use.
-Gerber makes a popular machete with a saw blade.
-At only $20, no wonder it's a top seller.
+Gerber makes a machete with a saw blade that can serve two essential purposes (chopping, clearing, and sawing through brush).

-For any long term or extended use, you're going to need a good sharpening stone that keeps your axe and machete blades sharp.
-For, $6, here's a sharpening stone billed to do the job well, and keep an edge on those blades.
+For any long term or extended use, you're going to need a good sharpening stone to help keep your axe and machete blades sharp.

 What?
 Hunting, fishing, trapping.